Asciizzz/AsczGameEngine/ReadMe.md

 ### Physics

-* Particle ↔ map and particle ↔ particle collisions.
+* Particle-map and particle-particle collisions.
 * **BVH** for meshes - fast, maybe wrong in edge cases (don’t test it too hard).
-* Collision response: objects bounce, don’t disappear into the void.
+* Collision response: objects bounce into each other, Einstein shivers in his grave.

 ### Build System

 * CMake-based with proper Debug/Release configs.
 * MSVC `/O2` and GCC `-O3` - hot CPUs, small binaries.
 * `build_portable.bat`, it does what it says.
+* `compile_shader.bat` for shader compilation, convenient.
+* `compile_shader.sh` for Linux/Mac (not yet implemented, sorry).

 ---